 We all feel anxious from time to time, and we deal with it through our coping mechanism.
 Some of us like to listen to music while others sing.
-For example, the child may talk herself out of the fear, remember encouraging words of her parents and teachers or simply take long breaths to release the tension.
+For example, the child may talk to themselves out of the fear, remember encouraging words of their parents and teachers or simply take long breaths to release the tension.

-But anxiety is a problem when your little boy refuses to let go of your hand and get into the school bus, meet new people or play outside with his friends.
+But anxiety is a problem when the child refuses to let go of your hand and get into the school bus, meet new people or play outside with their friends.
 Anxiety disorders can alter the reality of the child, feeding their irrational fears and transforming minor issues into problems.

 Anxiety at normal levels is not dangerous.
 But if it disrupts the child’s life and yours, then it is a disorder that needs to be treated.
 The good news is that anxiety is treatable.
 But before knowing the treatment options, we need to understand the various kinds of anxiety disorders children can have.

-One in every eight children has anxiety issues.
-When we fail to deal with basic anxiety issues in children, they become disorders that can stay with them all the way through adolescence and adulthood; 25% of children aged between 13 and 18 have some anxiety disorder, while 5.9% have severe anxiety disorders (1).
+When we fail to deal with basic anxiety issues in children, they become disorders that can stay with them all the way through adolescence and adulthood; 25% of children aged between 13 and 18 have some anxiety disorder (1).